Samuel Djive was born in 1979 in Maputo, Mozambique where he still currently lives and works.

-The project purpose is to help children using their creativity and intellectuals skills.
-It’s a way to free children and adolescents from the world of drugs and crime, using art as a means of expressing.
+In 2011, Djive started the project “Street Gallery”, a street art project where freedom, creativity, expressiveness, identity sharing and common memories are sought.
+The project aims to help children using their creativity and intellectual skills as a way to free them from the world of drugs and crime, using art as a means of expression.

 He has also worked in projects alongside Mozambican artists such as Naguib, Malangatana,Victor Sousa, Idassa, Noel langa and others.